 - ARTICLE 4: Trustworthiness.
 IAPWO members must honor all commitments made to clients, venues, and other event professionals, and arrive on time and prepared for all contracted ceremonies.
 IAPWO members must operate their businesses in a manner that is a credit to the IAPWO and the special events industry by adopting good business practices that protect the public against fraud, and agree to take all reasonable steps to safeguard privileged information in a confidential manner.

 - ARTICLE 5: Respect.
 IAPWO members must perform all services in a prepared, professional manner that is respectful of clients, their guests, and other event professionals.
-IAPWO members must foster a positive attitude of respect, support, encouragement, and camaraderie among fellow officiants, regardless of IAPWO membership.
+IAPWO members must conduct themselves in a professional manner and foster a positive attitude of respect, support, encouragement, and camaraderie between themselves and other event professionals, including and especially fellow officiants, regardless of IAPWO membership.